Get

 Is Cat Pee Toxic?

-Not only does cat pee smell terrible, but cat pee can also release ammonia, a toxic gas, if it isn’t cleaned away quickly.
-Prolonged exposure to ammonia can lead to allergic reactions in humans or the exacerbation of a person’s allergies.
+Not only does cat pee smell terrible, but it can also release ammonia, a toxic gas, if it isn’t cleaned away quickly.
+Prolonged exposure to ammonia can lead to allergic reactions in humans or exacerbate a person’s allergies.
 Because of this, you need to be very careful when cleaning up cat pee that you clean it all away, and if your cat is urinating anywhere other than in their litter box, you need to address it right away.

 What Are Side Effects of Breathing Cat Urine Ammonia?